frggycc/building-access-control-system/README.md

 4. Name the budget however you like and set a monthly limit alongside alerts for when the services exceed that limit

 ## Create an IAM Admin User
 You will create a project admin user.
 This user will be the primary account used to set up all AWS services for this project.
+It has access to all services but can be deleted by the root user in case the account is compromised.
+1. As the root user, go to the **IAM** service -> **IAM Users**, and then **Create user**
+2. Create a username for the new user (i.e. *project-admin*) and provide them with access to the AWS Console; Set up the password configurations to what you need, and hit next
+3. Select **Attach policies directly**; Search and select the **AdministratorAccess** policy; Hit next
+4. Hit **Create user** and download the credentials with **Download .csv file**

+[HIGHLY RECOMMENDED] Set up MFA for the user
+1. Go to IAM again -> IAM Users -> project-admin -> Security Credentials -> Assign MFA device
+2. Use an MFA application on your phone like DUO or Google Authenticator

+After the account has been set up, log out of root and log back in as *project-admin* for the remaider of the project